-Statistics show that 1 in 5 young people under the age of 18 reported experiencing online bullying.
-Most children that experience bullying online are afraid or hesitant to tell anybody about their experience as a result of the fear that has been created such as deflated sense of self-worth or embarrassment, lack of confidence or do not feel that those around them can relate to how they are feeling.
+Statistics show that 1 in 5 young people under the age of 18 have reported experiencing online bullying.
+Most children that experience bullying online are afraid or hesitant to tell anybody about their experience as a result of the fear that has been created, such as deflated sense of self-worth or embarrassment, lack of confidence or not believing that those around them can relate to how they are feeling.

 What should I be looking out for?

-- Frequent anger and outburst, mood swings, anxiety and tears during or just after technology use
+- Frequent anger and outbursts, mood swings, anxiety and tears during or just after technology use

-- Spending less time (or more time) on their devices that they usually do
+- Spending less time (or more time) on their devices than they usually do

 - Appearing edgy when devices need to be switched off or put away

 - An unwillingness to discuss their online communication